Vectrex Thrust Source

 Clipping

 The lines of the tiles at the screen border needs to be clipped from world-coordinates into screen coordinates.
 A general 2d line clipping routine is quite slow as it uses division.
 Fortunately it can be very specialized to match the requirements for Thrust.
-We can hardcode it to handle three types of lines:
+We can hardcode it to handle three types of lines:- Vertical

 - Horizontal